 programs will be chosen for use with ANTARES.

-The Mayall 4-m telescope is currently in the midst of commissioning the Dark Energy Spectroscopic Instrument (DESI).
-No time will be available through the NSF OIR Lab TAC.
+The Mayall 4-m telescope is currently in the midst of survey observing with the Dark Energy Spectroscopic Instrument (DESI).
+No time will be available through the NSF NOIRLab TAC.

-Instruments avasilable: In 2020B, CTIO will be offering the Dark Energy Camera (DECam) and the Cerro Tololo Ohio State Multi-Object Spectrograph (COSMOS).
+Instruments available: In 2021B, CTIO will be offering the Dark Energy Camera (DECam) and the Cerro Tololo Ohio State Multi-Object Spectrograph (COSMOS):

 The SOAR website is located at:

-Instruments: All instruments that were available in the previous semester, including TripleSpec 4.1, are currently available.
+Instruments: All instruments that were available in the previous two semesters, including TripleSpec 4.1, are currently available.
 See the Facilities Table in Sections 4.1 and 4.2 below for a list with links.

 Please consult the AEON pages for further details and for contact information if you have questions the website doesn't answer.